Google Code-in 2014 Frequently Asked Questions

 - You can then view all available tasks.
 There are columns showing:

-- This locks down both the task and the you to the task, meaning:
+a) This locks down both the task and you to the task, meaning:

-- You cannot request to claim another task, you will need to wait for a Mentor to assign the task to you.
+ii) You cannot request to claim another task either.
 If you are already working on a task, you cannot request to claim any other task.
-Note: It can take a Mentor up to 36 hours to assign the task to you.
+Note: It can take a Mentor up to 36 hours to assign the task to you.b) You will need to wait for a Mentor to assign the task to you.
+The Organization Administrator or any Mentor of the organization can do one of the following with an optional comment:

 Each entry is judged by mentors from the participating open source projects.
 Entries must meet the requirements for completion specified in each task write up.
 Google's contest administrators will make the final judgment on all entries.

 Two (2) Grand Prize Winners will be chosen by each open source organization based on their pool of entries.
-Judges of the Open Source organization will evaluate the work of the five (5) highest scoring Participants for their Open Source organization and will determine the two (2) Participants with the most comprehensive body of work and name those two (2) Participants the Grand Prize Winners for their Open Source organization.
+Judges of the Open Source organization will evaluate the work of the ten (10) highest scoring Participants for their Open Source organization and will determine five (5) Finalists.
+From those five (5) Finalists they will choose the two (2) Participants with the most comprehensive body of work and name those two (2) Participants the Grand Prize Winners for their Open Source organization.
 For full details, see the Contest Rules.

-When deciding on the Grand Prize Winners, the Judges from each Open Source organization will review all of the work the five (5) students with the highest number of tasks completed during the seven (7) week contest with their particular Open Source organization.
+When deciding on the Grand Prize Winners, the Judges from each Open Source organization will review all of the work the ten (10) students with the highest number of tasks completed during the seven (7) week contest with their particular Open Source organization.

-Because some tasks are more involved than others just by the nature of the type of task (example: heavy coding versus a bug fix), it is entirely possible that someone who completed 15 tasks could be chosen as a Grand Prize winner over someone who completed 35 tasks.
-If they are both among the top five (5) point earners for that organization, they are eligible to be a Grand Prize Winner.
+Because some tasks are more involved than others just by the nature of the type of task (example: heavy coding versus a bug fix), it is entirely possible that someone who completed fifteen (15) tasks could be chosen as a Grand Prize winner over someone who completed 35 tasks.
+If they are both among the top ten (10) point earners for that organization, they are eligible to be a Grand Prize Winner.
 The comprehensive or overall work product, including quality of work, is more important than simple quantity of tasks completed.

 Additionally, Judges appreciate when a student, in the process of completing the task, goes a step further and finds fixes or additional features to the current task that weren’t explicitly stated and make their work even more useful for the organization.
 Involvement in the community is always a plus whether that includes being active on their IRC channel or on a group discussion list, etc. Judges like to see students who are involved in the project beyond just completing more tasks than their peers.